CrossBreezeNL/CrossTest_DotNet_SpecFlow/Documentation/docs/GettingStarted.md

     A workaround, to changing the font, is to right click in the output window and choose 'Copy all' and then paste the output in a simple editor like Notepad++.

 ## Bugs & issues
-When you encounter an issue while using CrossTest please report it by sending an e-mail to [info@x-breeze.com](mailto:info@x-breeze.com?SUBJECT=CrossTest%20-%20Bug%20report) with the subject 'CrossTest - Bug report'.
+When you encounter an issue while using CrossTest please report it by sending an e-mail to [info@x-breeze.com](mailto:info@x-breeze.com?SUBJECT=CrossTest%20Specflow%20-%20Bug%20report) with the subject 'CrossTest Specflow - Bug report'.

 Please provide the following information: